 How Skin Changes During Pregnancy

 A woman’s body is susceptible to many changes during pregnancy.
-Due to immense changes internally and externally, the skin can have visible differences from before you were pregnant.
+Due to immense changes internally and externally, the skin can experience various visible changes.
 There are numerous types of changes that happen to the skin during pregnancy, such as:

 - Stretch marks

-The changes to your skin are not limited to these points; depending on the person’s constitutional makeup, their body can be affected in many ways.
+The changes in the skin, however, are not limited to these; depending on the person’s constitutional makeup, their body can be affected in many ways.
 Talking to your primary care physician about changes you notice on your skin during different stages of pregnancy can help alleviate your fears.
 They can also provide more in-depth information about what skin conditions during pregnancy are expected and what is normal and abnormal.
 Most skin conditions that are caused by pregnancy are normal and will disappear once the baby is delivered.

 Causes of Skin Changes